 Used oil analysis can tell you if the oil needs changing, help determine suitable oil change intervals and whether your engine, gearbox or transmission etc., are wearing normally or abnormally.
 It can also assist in determining why the oil and/or equipment aren’t performing as expected.

 Benefits of Used Oil Analysis

-Many ask why should they pay for this when everything is running ok.
+Why should you pay for this when everything is running ok?

 Regular oil testing is like an insurance policy as it gives you peace of mind and can warn you of any major problems before they happen.
 It can’t predict a major catastrophic failure but it can tell you when normal wear and tear is getting to the point where a service is required in order to possibly avoid the catastrophic failure.